JakeD520/Lucian/Bible - in progress.md

 ---

-# ⭐ **EPISODE 3 — “DARK RAIN”**
+# ⭐ **EPISODE 3 — “TOGETHER”**

 The spotlight shifts to Maya and Kai.

 ---

-# ⭐ **EPISODE 4 — IRL
+# ⭐ **EPISODE 4 — "IRL"

 The human struggle.
 Lucian seeks counsel.
 The Enneagon gather together.
 Aris and Sara approach Elise.
+Lucian feels alone.

 ---

-# ⭐ **EPISODE 5 —
+# ⭐ **EPISODE 5 — "COLORBLIND"

 Maya and Marcus get closer.
 Lyra/Kai at the computer store.
-Zadie and Artie.
+Zadie and Artie friendship.
+Aris and Sara aligned.

 ---